-Once your cut is complete and the sheet metal panel removed, file any rough edges or high points to smooth the cut line.
+Once your cut is complete, and the sheet metal panel is removed, file any rough edges or high points to smooth the cut line.
 While most will trim and not see the raw edge, the smoother and straighter the cut, the better the trim will appear when it is time to place it.
-Once happy with the cut-out and filed down smooth, you may want to prime the raw edge of metal before installing edge molding.
-While this is not a necessary step, it's easy and offers additional peace of mind.
+Once happy with the cut-out and filed down smooth, you may want to prime the raw metal edge before installing edge molding.
+While this is not necessary, it's easy and offers additional peace of mind.

-If you are using the edge molding, now will be the time to install it.
-While Window Edge Molding is not necessary for the installation of the window, it does offer a better appearance on the van's interior by covering the raw cut edge.
-If your interior walls will be covering the cut edge, then no reason to trim something that will hide behind a wall.
-When ordering trim, you'll be purchasing from a bulk roll by the foot, and there is a drop-down box for proper sizing for your van.
+If you are using edge molding, now will be the time to install it.
+While Window Edge Molding is not necessary for window installation, it offers a better appearance on the van's interior by covering the raw cut edge.
+If your interior walls cover the cut edge, then there is no reason to trim something that will hide behind a wall.
+When ordering trim, you'll purchase from a bulk roll by the foot, and there is a drop-down box for proper sizing for your van.
 Most vans will cover both inner and outer sheet metal edges with the trim.
 The trim on the outside will not affect the Window installation as the urethane bead will be taller than the thickness of the trim.

 **TIP - There is often an adhesive foam material injected between the two sheet metal walls of your van from the factory.
 If you are having a tough time getting the trim to cap both sheet metal edges cut the foam away from the cut edge till you can squeeze the metals together and cap with trim molding.

-**TIP - Dry fitting Window before urethane bonding can help familiarize yourself with placement.
-Also, you can place securing tape/masking/painters' tape in corners and side middle on to glass then onto body cut tape leaving on both window and van body as added line-up markers for easier placement.
+**TIP - Dry fitting the Window before urethane bonding can help familiarize yourself with placement.
+Also, you can place securing tape/masking/painters' tape in corners and side middle on to glass, then onto body cut tape, leaving on both window and van body as added line-up markers for easier placement.

 URETHANE BONDING OF WINDOW:

 You will brush the urethane primer onto the outside body of your van.
-When applying primer ideally you want to apply close to the opening, allow a 1/2" gap from the trim or hole when possible.
-Urethane spreads when you set the window and is less likely to have urethane seeping out from the glass edge on the outside of the van when closer to the cut hole.
+When applying primer, ideally, you want to apply close to the opening, allowing a 1/2" gap from the trim or hole when possible.
+Urethane spreads when you set the window, and is less likely to have urethane seeping out from the glass edge outside the van when closer to the cut hole.
 One line of primer is all that's needed and only on the Van wall.
-Primer is not necessary for the glass as the urethanes are designed to bond to glass without.
+Primer is unnecessary for the glass as the urethanes are designed to bond to the glass.
 After you have painted your primer line around your cut hole, allow the primer to dry for about 10 minutes.

 When using Automotive Urethane, a regular everyday caulking gun will not work.
 We recommend no less than a 12:1 Thrust Ratio (Commercial/Professional Grade) or above.
 We offer a 26:1 Ratio Gun in our Tools and Supplies Section.

-If you order the urethane from us, the tip will have an embossed cutline showing where to cut across the tip as well as a v-notch; this will be where you will want to cut the tip for your perfect-sized urethane bead.
+If you order the urethane from us, the tip will have an embossed cutline showing where to cut across the tip and a v-notch; this will be where you will want to cut the tip for your perfect-sized urethane bead.
 When you apply the urethane to the van, the V will trail your application path, so you end up with a pyramid-looking bead.

-**TIP - When applying urethane bead, consistency is key to a great installation thicker, and thinner spots can lead to leakage.
+**TIP - Consistency is key to a great installation when applying urethane bead.
+Thicker and thinner spots can lead to leakage.

 INSTALLING WINDOW TO URETHANE:

 Having two people for window placement is always nice one holds the front bottom corner, the other the rear bottom corner.
-OEM fit windows will have about a 1/4" gap from body line to glass get the bottom edge lined up holding glass back away from the wall on top at a slight angle / once you have your gap lined up at the bottom and your front and rear edges are in line where you want, tilt window up.
-Press the window into the urethane; you do not need to push too hard as the urethane has very strong adhesion and will grab onto the window quickly.
-Keep a hand pressing on the window to keep position; if all is good, open your hand and smack the glass down following the path of your urethane bead.
-The goal of modern vans with insert areas for windows will be to get the glass even with the outer body of the Van the body above and below the window section, so it is a fluid transition from sheet metal to glass to sheet metal again.
+OEM fit windows will have about a 1/4" gap from the body line to the glass.
+Get the bottom edge lined up, holding the glass back away from the wall on top at a slight angle / once you have your gap lined up at the bottom and your front and rear edges are in line where you want, tilt the window up.
+Press the window into the urethane; you do not need to push too hard, as the urethane has very strong adhesion and will grab onto the window quickly.
+Keep a hand pressing on the window to keep position; if all is good, open your hand and smack the glass down, following the path of your urethane bead.
+The goal of modern vans with insert areas for windows will be to get the glass even with the outer body of the Van, the body above and below the window section, so it is a fluid transition from sheet metal to glass to sheet metal again.